Frequently Asked Questions

 This question can relate to both fit and longevity.

-From our experience, one-size-fits-most nappies fit really well from around 8 – 12 weeks of age, before then they can be a little bulky and unless the legs and back are snug, they may be inclined to leak.
-Most traditional newborn nappies (flats, fitteds & pre-folds) can go on to be used well past the newborn stage, making them a very economical option.
+From our experience, one-size-fits-most nappies fit really well from around 8 – 12 weeks of age or about 5 – 6kg, before then they can be a little bulky and unless the legs and back are snug, they may be inclined to leak.
+Most traditional newborn nappies (flats, pre-folds & fitteds) can go on to be used well past the newborn stage, making them a very economical option.